1977 Mutual Benefit Life Open

 The 1977 Mutual Benefit Life Open, also known as the South Orange Open, was a men's tennis tournament played on outdoor clay courts at the Orange Lawn Tennis Club in South Orange, New Jersey in the United States.
 It was classified as a Two Star category tournament and was part of the 1977 Grand Prix circuit.
-It was the eight edition of the tournament on the Grand Prix circuit and was held from July 31 through August 8, 1977.
+This was the eighth edition of the tournament on the Grand Prix circuit and was held from July 31 through August 8, 1977.
 First-seeded Guillermo Vilas won the singles title.